“The only constant in life is change” -Heraclitus, c.500 B.C.E.

 EMDR (Eye Movement Desensitization and Reprocessing): EMDR is an evidence-based practice shown to effectively reduce symptoms of trauma.
 Trauma can simply be defined as any life experience too overwhelming for the brain to process and understand.
 For info specific to EMDR therapy check out About EMDR Therapy - EMDR International Association (emdria.org)

-Somatic processing; becoming attuned to the emotional energy within our bodies, thought and beliefs.
+Somatic awareness and processing; becoming attuned to the emotional energy within our bodies, thought and beliefs so that energy can be released and recycled into that which supports emotional wellness and healing.

 Artistic interventions; using art to process is an expressive and non-judgmental way that allows us to access parts of the brain and emotional experiences that might be otherwise hidden.